aaditagarwal/Fitment-Predictor/README.md

 4. GenSim

 ## Instructions

 Do make the window of the application **full-screen** for best experience

 ```
 conda env create environment.yml
 conda activate ey
 python ey.py
 ```
+Do **wait a while** for the result page to load after clicking the submit button on Weights Page.

 To run from github repository
 ```
 git clone https://github.com/aaditagarwal/Fitment-Predictor.git
 ```
 Download the trained word embedding from [Drive Link](https://drive.google.com/drive/folders/1vWsQAnS3z4-Ez314Y3AOGbRpof-Gx2sC?usp=sharing)\
-Extract the files from the .zip file and store in "models" sub-directory in the root directory
+Extract the files from the .zip file and store in "models" and "dataset" sub-directories respectively in the root directory
 ```
 conda env create environment.yml
 conda activate ey